 If there’s one thing we can say about our computer coverage between the 1970s and 1980s, it’s that we made an impressive amount of accurate predictions.
 First, we insisted that the mouse would become a default addition to personal computers.
 Then, after watching an MIT professor simulate a driving program on his machine, we became convinced that people would one day store high-resolution graphic programs on discs.
 When staffers at Time showed us how they could edit images on a computer screen, we predicted that the era of ink bottles would soon yield to the era of digitized pictures and tech-savvy graphic designers.

 Just think, twenty years ago, we couldn’t imagine being able to access our online archive within seconds, let alone turn its contents into features for the web.
-If you're in the mood for feeling impressed at the progress of technology, click through our gallery for a look at the most popular computers between the 1960s and 1980s.

 As we all know today, forerunners to the personal computer look nothing like our machines today.
 Westinghouse Electric’s “Mechanical Einstein,” which resembled an enormous telephone switchboard, could instantly solve higher mathematics equations that would otherwise take weeks to compute.
 To use the machine, the engineer would plug in particular wires and knobs to receive the answer.
 At this point, computers weren’t programmable — if anything, they were more like glorified calculators — but using one beat solving problems with a simple pen and paper.

 What’s it like to own a computer?
 To get a better idea of everything it could offer, we hired writer C.P.
 Gilmore to live with a machine for several weeks while reporting on the experience.
 Naturally, Gilmore was thrilled with the device — unlike its predecessors, his machine wasn’t merely a “glorified adding device” — it was capable of handling programs that play games, handle his income taxes, and solve math problems.